 One reason: Navigating links may divert mental energy that people might otherwise spend understanding complex ideas.

 Don’t choose print over electronic media because of demographics.
 Age is no longer much of a digital dividing line, says the Pew Charitable Trust.

 (You should see my 85-year-old Dad watch YouTube on his iPad.
-And you should see my 3-year-old niece take and email photos with my iPhone.)
+And you should see my 3-year-old niece take photos and email them to her mom with my iPhone.)

 And if you’re not trying to help people understand?